Batch analytics

 orders_details ARRAY(ROW(order_id BIGINT, amount DECIMAL, order_date DATE))

-FROM analytics.customers_history
+FROM TABLE(analytics.customers_history)

 ),